-- Moreover, the GAP involves resource capacity constraints that can be enforced by an appropriately defined neighborhood. - For example, for an ant k, N^k_i could be defined as consisting of all those agents to which task i can be assigned without violating the agents' resource capacity.
+- Moreover, the GAP involves resource capacity constraints that can be enforced by an appropriately defined neighborhood. - For example, for an ant k, N_i^k could be defined as consisting of all those agents to which task i can be assigned without violating the agents' resource capacity.

-- If no agent meets the task's resource requirement, then the ant is forced to build an infeasible solution - In this case N^k_i becomes the set of all agents.
+- If no agent meets the task's resource requirement, then the ant is forced to build an infeasible solution - In this case N_i^k becomes the set of all agents.
 Infeasibilities can then be handled, - for example, by assigning penalties proportional to the amount of resource violations.

-- During the construction of a solution, ants repeatedly have to take the following two basic decisions: - (1) choose the task to assign next - (2) choose the agent the task should be assigned to. - Pheromone trail information can be associated with any of the two decisions - it can be used to learn an appropriate order for task assignments or - it can be associated with the desirability of assigning a task to a specific agent.
+- During the construction of a solution, ants repeatedly have to take the following two basic decisions: - (1) choose the task to assign next - (2) choose the agent the task should be assigned to.

+- Pheromone trail information can be associated with any of the two decisions - it can be used to learn an appropriate order for task assignments, τ{ij} represents the desirability of assigning task j directly after task i - it can be associated with the desirability of assigning a task to a specific agent, τ{ij} represents the desirability of assigning agent j to task i.

-- In the first case, τ{ij} represents the desirability of assigning task j directly after task i, while in the second case it represents the desirability of assigning agent j to task i. - Similarly, heuristic information can be associated with any of the two decisions. - For example, heuristic information could bias task assignment toward those tasks that use more resources, and - Bias the choice of agents in such a way that small assignment costs are incurred and the agent only needs a relatively small amount of its available resource to perform the task.
+- Similarly, heuristic information can be associated with any of the two decisions. - For example, heuristic information could bias task assignment toward those tasks that use more resources, and - Bias the choice of agents in such a way that small assignment costs are incurred and the agent only needs a relatively small amount of its available resource to perform the task.